kevin-ssy/Optical-Flow-Guided-Feature/README.md

 [Temporal Segment Networks](https://github.com/yjxiong/temporal-segment-networks)

 ### Contact
 You can contact Mr.Shuyang Sun (Please do NOT call me with the title Prof., Dr., or any other kinds of weird prefixes.
-I'm still a master student....) by sending email to shuyang.sun@sydney.edu.au
+I'm still a master student....) by sending email to kevin.sysun@gmail.com